Chart Color Schemes

 Mullumbimby lies within the top quartile of areas nationally for population growth performance according to AreaSearch analysis of recent, and medium to long-term trends

-Mullumbimby's population is estimated at around 4,810 as of Feb 2026.
-This reflects an increase from the 2021 Census figure of 4,180 people, a rise of 630 people (15.1%).
-The change was inferred from AreaSearch's estimate of the resident population at 4,487 following examination of ABS's latest ERP data release in June 2024 and an additional 192 validated new addresses since the Census date.
-This level of population results in a density ratio of 174 persons per square kilometer.
-Mullumbimby's growth exceeded that of its SA4 region (4.1%) and Rest of NSW, marking it as a growth leader.
-Overseas migration contributed approximately 47.0% of overall population gains during recent periods.
+As of Feb 2026, the population of Mullumbimby is estimated at around 4810 people.
+This reflects an increase of 630 individuals since the 2021 Census, which reported a population of 4180 persons.
+The change was inferred from AreaSearch's resident population estimate of 4487 following examination of ABS' latest ERP data release in June 2024 and an additional 192 validated new addresses since the Census date.
+This level of population results in a density ratio of 174 persons per square kilometer, indicating significant space per person and potential room for further development.
+Mullumbimby's growth rate of 15.1% since the 2021 census exceeded both the SA4 region (4.1%) and Rest of NSW, positioning it as a growth leader in the area.
+Overseas migration contributed approximately 47.0% of overall population gains during recent periods, with all drivers including interstate migration and natural growth being positive factors.

-AreaSearch uses ABS/Geoscience Australia projections for each SA2 area released in 2024 with 2022 as the base year, and NSW State Government's SA2 level projections for areas not covered by this data, released in 2022 with 2021 as the base year.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+For areas not covered by this data, AreaSearch utilises NSW State Government's SA2 level projections released in 2022 with a base year of 2021.
 Growth rates by age group from these aggregations are applied to all areas for years 2032 to 2041.
-Based on aggregated SA2-level projections, the suburb of Mullumbimby is expected to expand by 927 persons to 2041, reflecting an increase of 11.9% in total over the 17 years.
+Based on aggregated SA2-level projections, the suburb is expected to expand by 924 persons to reach approximately 5734 individuals by 2041, reflecting a total increase of 12.5% over the 17-year period.

 Frequently Asked Questions - Population